bohlourenco/AMISecOnto/README.md

 ---

 ## Competency Question–Driven SPARQL Queries
+SPARQL queries in AMISSecOnto are designed to retrieve relevant cybersecurity information from the knowledge graph, supporting tasks such as event discovery, filtering, and analysis.
+This approach ensures that the ontology effectively addresses practical requirements, enabling the extraction of insights related to vulnerabilities, threats, assets, and security events in real-world scenarios.

 ## Event Discovery and Filtering
 ### CQ1: When searching for events within a specific time range, which filters do you typically apply?